Absinthiana

-Absinthiana are the accoutrements surrounding the drink absinthe and its preparation.
+Absinthiana is the paraphernalia surrounding the consumption of absinthe.
+Due to the bitter taste and high alcohol content of this drink (45–72% ABV), a need for dilution with water had led drinkers to a drinking ritual.
 Originally, absinthe was served in standard stemmed wine or water glasses and water was added from a simple carafe.
 But as its popularity grew so did the variety of implements used, such as specialty glasses and complex brouilleurs.
-In the period since absinthe was made illegal in the US, antique dealers have seen dramatic increases in the prices of these artifacts there.
-Some absinthe spoons can fetch thousands of dollars.
 Many 19th century companies used the elaborate barware to advertise their brands.
 Today, many contemporary distilleries are also producing decorative branded barware for the same purpose.

 Absinthe spoon

-A perforated or slotted spoon is used to dissolve a sugar cube in a glass of absinthe, usually to sweeten the drink and counteract its mild bitterness.
+A perforated or slotted spoon, sometimes with a trough, is used to dissolve a sugar cube while slowly adding the ice-cold water to a glass of absinthe.
+Sugar is used optionally to sweeten the drink and counteract its mild bitterness (prior to the introduction of the spoon, the drink was sweetened with either a simple or gum syrup).
 The spoon is normally flat, with a notch in the handle where it rests on the rim of the glass.
-Originating circa the 1870s their use increased over the 1880s and 1890s and were often stamped with brand names or logos as advertising, much like modern alcohol paraphernalia.
+Originating in the mid-1870s (when the mass production of sugar cubes started), their use increased over the 1880s and 1890s and were often stamped with brand names or logos as advertising, much like modern alcohol paraphernalia.
 Sometimes they were sold as tourist items; for example, some might be shaped like the Eiffel Tower, such as the spoon Eiffel Tower #7, which was made for the inauguration of the building in 1889.
+Most of the hundreds of designs were quite utilitarian and inexpensive; nonetheless, the vintage spoons currently are collectibles.

 A less common variation of the absinthe spoon is similar to iced tea spoons.
 By contrast, these have a normal spoon bowl and the sugar holder built into the handle.

 Grilles

 Another sugar tool, the grille, lacks the overall spoon shape.
-Rather, it is generally a perforated metal saucer with three or more legs that hold it above the glass.
+Rather, it is generally a perforated metal shallow dish with three or more prongs that hold it above the glass.
+The grille is used in the same way as the spoon.